jonthebeef/cursordone/tasks/update-task-view-and-edit-dialog-layout-1736595264939.md

 - Maintain consistent styling
   - Use same spacing and grid layout as create dialog
   - Keep consistent button and input styling
+  - Change the rendered markdown headline to geist mono